If Your Healthcare Organization Creates, Stores or Transmits ePHI, Read This!

 , or visit our Healthcare Page

-eFax Corporate offers solutions for Healthcare providers that can enhance HIPAA compliance and help your organization avoid many of the pitfalls discussed above, including encrypted faxing with eFax Secure™
+eFax Corporate offers solutions for Healthcare providers that can enhance HIPAA compliance and help your organization avoid many of the pitfalls discussed above, including encrypted and secure faxing with eFax Secure™

 , eFax Corporate